vault-thirteen/BitTorrentFile/ReadMe.md

 # BitTorrentFile

-A library to work with the _Bit Torrent File_ format.
+A library to work with the _BitTorrent_ file format.

 ## Description

-The _Bit Torrent File_ format was introduced with the appearance of the _BitTorrent_ protocol.
+The _BitTorrent_ file format was introduced with the appearance of the _BitTorrent_ protocol.

 This format is as weird and as stupid as the _BitTorrent_ protocol and the